 3. Negotiating is fun

 Use your learned negotiation skills to ask for a pay rise.
 You’ve negotiated most of your life with mum and dad right?
 So, do the same in the workplace.

 On average women earn $25,000 a year less than men.
 That’s a huge difference over your working life!
 Workplace diversity and gender is finally high on the agenda in many organisations, so even more of a reason to back yourself, your skills and your value.

-The worst they will say is no… and then you can leave a get a better paying job elsewhere.
+The worst they will say is no… and then you can leave and get a better paying job elsewhere.

 4. Sort out your super